uptoratlen/gsArchivPDFDownloader/README.md

 #### --latest
-In case you want to repeat the download on a monthly base after you downloaded all (with the initial function), this is the option for you.
+In case you want to repeat the download on a monthly basis after you downloaded all (with the initial function), this is the option for you.
 ```
 python gsArchivPDFDownloader.py --edition --latest
 ```